 52.237-7 INDEMNIFICATION AND MEDICAL LIABILITY INSURANCE (JAN 1997)

 (a) It is expressly agreed and understood that this is a non-personal services contract, as defined in Federal Acquisition Regulation (FAR) 37.101, under which the professional services rendered by the Contractor are rendered in its capacity as an independent contractor.
 The Government may evaluate the quality of professional and administrative services provided, but retains no control over professional aspects of the services rendered, including by example, the Contractor's professional medical judgment, diagnosis, or specific medical treatments.
 The Contractor shall be solely liable for and expressly agrees to indemnify the Government with respect to any liability producing acts or omissions by it or by its employees or agents.
-The Contractor shall maintain during the term of this contract liability insurance issued by a responsible insurance carrier of not less than the Rwandan Francs 15 Million per local law (BNR) requirements
+The Contractor shall maintain during the term of this contract liability insurance issued by a responsible insurance carrier of not less than the Rwandan Francs 15 Million per local law (BNR) requirements.

 (b) An apparently successful offeror, upon request by the Contracting Officer, shall furnish prior to contract award evidence of its insurability concerning the medical liability insurance required by paragraph (a) of this clause.